 Data Maps Copyright License Notice

 Most suppliers will hold copyrights and issue licenses to use their maps.
-In some cases a fee may be payable, sometimes permission may be granted free providing certain notices are displayed on the map.
+In some cases, a fee may be payable, and sometimes permission may be granted free providing certain notices are displayed on the map.
 Data Map Pins has been designed to take this into account and when you insert a map you will be prompted for copyright license information.
 These notices are in both full and shortened versions of the copyright license notice and are shown on printouts etc.

 It is recommended that maps have a little background color, preferably greyscale or black and white, especially when using colored area plotting.
 If the map is a bitmap, you can use the Data Map Pins bitmap transparency tool to remove the main background color to assist if needed.
 Data Map Pins have been tested using maps of considerable size, however, it is recommended that the map size only be as big as needed for its purpose.
 If for example, you are only interested in plotting data for the Wolverhampton area, it would be wasteful to use say a map of the whole of West Midlands County.
-The smaller the maps the smaller the files and less disk space is consumed.
+The smaller the maps the smaller the files and the less disk space is consumed.

 Using the UTM or MGRS Grids

 Please note that when using the UTM or MGRS grids, the program requires the grid references to be within the same single UTM zone 1 – 60 and not across zone boundaries.
 This is not generally an issue because most maps will be within a single zone which is 6 degrees wide each.
 Most countries will have their own grid systems and in the USA there is the State Plane System, which has its own points of origin and can be a better choice generally.